 This enormous wall was built during the reign of Emperor Zhu Yuanzhang of the Ming Dynasty in the 14th century.

-Zhu Yuanzhang founded the Ming Dynasty, but long before that, when he captured Huizhou, a hermit named Zhu Sheng advised him to do something which shaped lots of cities later.
+Zhu Yuanzhang founded the Ming Dynasty, but long before that, when he captured Huizhou, a hermit named Zhu Sheng advised him to do something which later shaped many cities.
 Zhu Sheng advised Zhu Yuanzhang to build tall walls, capture provisions, and later become the emperor.

 Zhu Yuanzhang took the advice, and after unifying the whole country, he started a campaign to build large defensive walls around cities.
 The order was sent to local governors, and the walls were built.
 Zhu then made the cities in his empire fortified and impenetrable.

-The Xi’an City Wall is not entirely constructed by the Ming Dynasty but enhanced by them from an old Tang Dynasty structure.
+The Xi’an City Wall was not entirely constructed by the Ming Dynasty but enhanced by them an old Tang Dynasty structure.